What makes a great management model?

 Use sound management theory to design improvements.
 Test those improvements in experiments and implement in small increments, one step at a time.
 No need for large, complicated change programs.

-Three ways to engage with management model design
+Three ways to start with management model design

 Standard, one day workshop